OfficeDev/Microsoft-Teams-Shifts-Power-Automate-Templates/README.md

     - Wait for it to upload
     - Under "Review Package Content" > Import Options
         - Choose to "Create as new" Flow
-    - Under "Review Package Content" > Related resources
+    - Under "Review Package Content" > "Related resources"
-        - Click on "Select during import" and select the account you want to use
+        - Click on "Select during import" to select the account connection to use with each resource type.
+        - If you don't have an existing connection to the resource type, create a new connection to the resources that the Flow uses.
+        - The resource types should be listed during the import, and can include
+            - Microsoft Teams (The account you use to sign in here, typically has to be a owner/manager of the team)
+            - Office 365 Users
+            - Office 365 Outlook
     - Click the "Import" button
 - Configure the imported Flow:
     - Navigate to the new Flow that was imported